 And yes, I put these dinosaur stickers on the address labels just because I could.
 It’s unscientific and anachronistic, but at least the colors complement each other.

-Compared to my wallpaper woes, cutting these geology photos out of their original volume was a walk in Hawai’i Volcanoes National Park!
-(Yes, that’s Kilauea in that one photo!
-I felt so special to have my backyard featured in an 80s textbook.)
+Compared to my wallpaper woes, cutting these geology photos out of their original volume was a walk in the (national) park.

 I did have to work very hard to cut each of those gems out, but at least I had a friendly dragon to help me along.